llj0824/knowledge_retrival_system/docs/krs_impl_readme.md

 ### **0. Quick Start**

-To start both the backend and frontend servers:
+To start all services (Database, Backend Server, and Frontend):
 ```bash
 chmod +x start.sh  # Only needed first time
 ./start.sh
 ```

+This will start:
+- MongoDB database on port 27017
-This will start the FastAPI backend server on port 8000 and the React frontend on port 3000.
+- FastAPI backend on port 8000
+- React frontend on port 3000

 ### **1. Frontend - React Web Application**